Distinction of the Steinberg representation and the dual group of a symmetric space

-As a result we obtain the following: \begin{theorem} Let $F$ be a finite field, assume that both $G$ and $H$ are split over $F$, then $X$ is qausi split if and only if $St$ is $H$ distinguished. \end{theorem}
+As a result we obtain the following: \begin{theorem} Let $F$ be a finite field, assume that both $G$ and $H$ are split over $F$, then $X$ is quasi-split if and only if $St$ is $H$ distinguished. \end{theorem}